Start a Florida Corporation

 Step 3: File the Florida Articles of Incorporation

 File your Florida formation documents for your corporation.
 The Florida Articles of Incorporation is the official document that solidifies your business’s status as a corporation.
 This document contains essential information about your corporation, such as its name, purpose, and details about shares of stock it’s authorized to issue.
 To incorporate in Florida, you’ll need to complete this form and submit it to the Florida Division of Corporations (online through SunBiz is easiest).
+Florida uses the same form for both standard and professional corporations.

 Step 4: Hold the first meeting and choose directors for your Florida corporation

 Choose your board of directors at your first meeting.
 Setting up your Florida corporation’s foundation requires a pivotal first organizational meeting.
 This is where the initial shareholders or incorporators come together to elect the board of directors.
 The board of directors is instrumental in guiding the corporation, making high-level decisions, and overseeing the general direction of the business.
 Their role is to ensure the corporation’s goals align with the best interests of the shareholders.
+If the company is a professional corporation, all directors must have the same licensed profession (check out the board of directors definition).

 Once the board is elected, the meeting doesn’t end there.
 The board then adopts the corporation’s bylaws, issues shares of stock, and more (more on these steps later).
 Maintain detailed minutes of this meeting, capturing all resolutions and decisions.
 This serves not only as a historical record but also helps ensure transparency and compliance in the corporation’s early stages.
+Read more on stock definition.

 Step 5: Create corporate bylaws and a shareholder agreement